viral810/marketing-website/src/pages/help/billing-and-payments/company-billing/index.md

 2. [Update the billing email address to an accounting or IT contact](/help/billing)
 3. [Set the team admin as someone from accounting or IT (optional)](/help/admin)

-### If you don’t have access to a company card
+## If you don’t have access to a company card

 The easiest thing to do is to [invite someone](/help/invite) who has access to a company credit card, and who you’d like to use as the billing contact for the team.
-Then they can set up their account and [configure the billing details](/help/billing).
+They can set up their account and [configure the billing details](/help/billing).

-For example, some customers invite accounting@acme.com or admin@acme.com.

-### If you do have access to a company card
+## If you do have access to a company card

 If you personally have access to a company credit card, you can add that card yourself and change the billing email to any email after you’ve updated the card.